The Call of Hiroshima: Then and Now

 True peace is a shared human journey.
 It’s found in small, deliberate acts—offering kindness, listening with empathy, advocating for the marginalized, or choosing hope when despair beckons.
 These gestures, like the cranes folded in Hiroshima, weave together something larger—transforming suffering into connection.

 Illness has shown me that bearing witness to pain demands patience and presence.
 It’s about holding space—for myself, for others, and for what is unresolved—finding meaning even in moments of deep difficulty.
-We cannot evade pain, but we can meet it with open hearts, knowing that our ability to endure with compassion forms the foundation of lasting peace.
+While we cannot evade pain, we can meet it with open hearts, knowing that our willingness to endure with compassion builds the foundation for true, lasting peace.

 Honoring Survivors, Pursuing Justice: The Nobel Prize and a World Beyond Fear

-The Nobel Peace Prize awarded to Nihon Hidankyo reminds us that peace is not something we can take for granted; it must be actively pursued.
-Survivors like Toshiko Tanaka transformed their grief into advocacy, showing us that peace is built one deliberate action at a time.
-In today’s world of escalating war crimes and human rights abuses, their example calls us to resist despair and take action—whether through supporting civilians, providing aid, or standing up against injustice.
+The Nobel Peace Prize awarded to Nihon Hidankyo reminds us that peace is not something we can take for granted; it must be actively built.
+Survivors like Toshiko Tanaka transformed their grief into advocacy, showing us that peace requires resilience, empathy, and a willingness to confront the past.
+In a world marked by escalating war crimes and human rights abuses, their example calls us to resist despair and take action—whether by supporting civilians, providing aid, or standing up against injustice.

-Upon receiving the Nobel Prize, Tomouki Mimaki, head of Nihon Hidankyo, drew a connection between Hiroshima’s past and the suffering of children in Gaza.
-His words remind us that suffering knows no borders, urging us toward empathy, accountability, and a commitment to break cycles of violence.
-Just as each folded crane in Hiroshima expresses hope, every small act of compassion—however modest—adds to the collective movement towards liberation and peace.
+Upon receiving the Nobel Prize, Tomouki Mimaki, head of Nihon Hidankyo, drew a profound connection between Hiroshima’s past and the suffering of children in Gaza.
+His words remind us that suffering knows no borders, urging us toward a shared responsibility: to break cycles of violence through empathy, accountability, and a commitment to justice.
+Just as the cranes in Hiroshima embody hope, our collective actions—however modest—can add to a movement for liberation and peace.

 International Rescue Committee (IRC) – https://www.rescue.org